 Problem #2.

-Dollar for dollar, guaranteed issue life insurance policies aren’t always the most affordable when compared to other “types” of life insurance policies out there.
-Now we don’t want to imply that these “types” of life insurance policies are going to cost a fortune, it’s just that if you can qualify for another “kind” of life insurance policy, that coverage will usually cost less dollar for dollar than a guaranteed issue life insurance policy will.
+Dollar-for-dollar, guaranteed-issue life insurance policies aren’t always the most affordable compared to other “types” of life insurance policies.
+Now, we don’t want to imply that these “types” of life insurance policies are going to cost a fortune; it’s just that if you can qualify for another “kind” of life insurance policy, that coverage will usually cost less dollar for dollar than a guaranteed issue life insurance policy will.

 Problem #3.

-Guaranteed issue life insurance policies contain a clause most commonly referred to as a Graded Death Benefit.
+Guaranteed-issue life insurance policies contain a clause commonly called a Graded Death Benefit.

 Graded Death Benefit Defined: